AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

     >
     > Ensure that you have not enabled the asset Select mode.

-1. To get an exclusive lock on the map file, select the map file and click **Check Out**.
+1. To get an exclusive lock on the map file, select the map file and then select the **Checkout** opption on the top.

     >[!NOTE]
     >
     > Once you have an exclusive lock on a map file, other users would not be able to edit the map.
 However, they would be able to work on the topics within the map file.
-If your administrator has configured your Editor to checkout files before editing, then you will not be able to edit a file until you check it out.
-Similarly, if configured, you will be asked to check-in any checked-out a file before closing it
+If your administrator has configured your Editor to lock files before editing, then you will not be able to edit a file until you lock it.

-1. With the map file selected, click **Edit Topics**.
+1. With the map file selected, select **Edit Topics**.

     ![](images/edit-map-main-menu.png){width="800" align="left"}